msantana09/data-engineering-toolkit/README.md

    ./platform shutdown -d
    ```

-    Once the desired services are up and running, you might be interested in seeings logs and other activities.
+    Once the desired services are up and running, you might be interested in seeing logs and other activities.
 Most of the applications are running within a Kubernetes cluster created with the [Kind](https://kind.sigs.k8s.io/) tool, which automatically updates the context in your terminal to the newly created cluster.
-Meaning you will be able to immediately run `kubectl` [commands](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) like:
+You will be able to immediately run `kubectl` [commands](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) like:
     ```bash
     # list pods in the airflow namespace
     kubectl get pods -n airflow